 If you are thinking about teaching online, or already offering distance education courses and interested in updating your practice, consider the analogy of the car and the driver as it applies to online teaching.

-In this analogy, your course content which has been organized and packaged in a course management tool -is the car.
+In this analogy, your course content which has been organized and packaged in a course management tool: this course management system represents your car.
 You as the instructor -drive the car (your course).

-At the Center for Teaching Excellence, through individual consultations, we can provide individualized support and assist you with pragmatic solutions, whether you are considering putting content online, or already doing so.
+At the Center for Teaching Excellence, through individualized consultations, we are able to provide support and assist you with pragmatic solutions and direct you to targeted resources.

 If you are thinking about teaching online, some of the main components to consider are (Zhu, Payette, & DeZure, 2003):